 Therefore, based on the above we added some small villages that would give a better idea about how beautiful Peloponnese is.

 At the end you will find a detailed map with our route and we are going to suggest another itinerary in case that you have more days to spend!!

 Let’s start the journey!

-On Sunday 11/09/2016 we began our road trip to mainland Greece!
+On September 2016 we began our road trip to mainland Greece!
 We rented a car from El.
-Venizelos Athens Airport, we took all the essentials, cameras, Greek food and good mood and this unbelievable journey began!
+Venizelos Athens Airport, we took all the essentials, cameras, Greek food and together with our good mood, this unbelievable journey began!
 First destination, Peloponnese!

 From the airport, we headed to the Isthmus of Corinth, which is a narrow land bridge and it connects the Peloponnese peninsula with the rest of the mainland of Greece, near the city of Corinth.
 It was completed in 1893, but it doesn’t look so old, does it?

 Afterwards, we drove towards the Little Theatre of Ancient Epidaurus, which was established in the Acropolis of the ancient city of Epidaurus at the South-Western slope, before the period of Asklepios.
 But on that day the little Theater was closed so we went to the archaeological site of Epidaurus Greece.
 The site comprises a series of ancient monuments spread over two terraces and surrounded by a preserved natural landscape.
 Among the monuments of the Sanctuary is the striking Theatre of Epidaurus, which is renowned for its perfect architectural proportions and exemplary acoustics.
 The Theatre, together with the Temples of Artemis and Asklepios, the Tholos, the Enkoimeterion and the Propylaia, comprise a coherent assembly of monuments that illustrate the significance and power of the healing gods of the Hellenic and Roman worlds.